tanin47/scalafix-forbidden-symbol/README.md

 In fact, it works with any symbol that is not a literal.

 This was originally built as a part of [PlayFast](https://github.com/tanin47/playfast), an opinionated production-ready PlayFramework template that makes you productive.
-It is used for forbidding `java.time.Instant` in favor of `framework.Instant` (our own Instant proxy implementation) because `java.time.Instant` isn't mockable in PlayFramework's test.
+It is used for forbidding `java.time.Instant` in favor of `framework.Instant` (our own Instant proxy implementation) because `java.time.Instant` is tricky to mock in PlayFramework's test due the multi-threaded nature of it.

 Please consider starring the repository if you use it.
 Thank you!